jy0205/LaVIT/README.md

 Consider giving this repository a star and cite LaVIT in your publications if it helps your research.

 ```
-@article{jin2023unified,
+@inproceedings{jin2024unified,
   title={Unified Language-Vision Pretraining in LLM with Dynamic Discrete Visual Tokenization},
   author={Jin, Yang and Xu, Kun and Xu, Kun and Chen, Liwei and Liao, Chao and Tan, Jianchao and Mu, Yadong and others},
-  journal={arXiv preprint arXiv:2309.04669},
-  year={2023}
+  booktitle={International Conference on Learning Representations},
+  year={2024}
 }

-@article{jin2024video,
+@inproceedings{jin2024video,
   title={Video-LaVIT: Unified Video-Language Pre-training with Decoupled Visual-Motional Tokenization},
-  author={Jin, Yang and Sun, Zhicheng and Xu, Kun and Chen, Liwei and Jiang, Hao and Huang, Quzhe and Song, Chengru and Liu, Yuliang and Zhang, Di and Song, Yang and others},
+  author={Jin, Yang and Sun, Zhicheng and Xu, Kun and Chen, Liwei and Jiang, Hao and Huang, Quzhe and Song, Chengru and Liu, Yuliang and Zhang, Di and Song, Yang and Gai, Kun and Mu, Yadong},
-  journal={arXiv preprint arXiv:2402.03161},
+  booktitle={International Conference on Machine Learning},
+  pages={22185--22209},
   year={2024}
 }